-- Physical MPI Forum Meeting: An open meeting of the entire MPI Forum and general public in a physical location (vs. a teleconference or other virtual meeting). - Virtual MPI Forum Meeting: An open meeting of the entire MPI Forum and general public on a teleconference (possibly with video). - Organization: A business entity that sends one or more representatives to a physical MPI Forum meeting. - Registration: Individuals register for each physical MPI Forum meeting that they will attend.
-At the time of registration, individuals declare which organization they will represent at that meeting. - Overall Organization Eligibility (OOE): An organization is generally eligible to vote if it has registered and had one or more representatives physically present at two out of the last three physical MPI Forum meetings (including the current meeting). - Individual Meeting Organization Voting Eligibility (IMOVE): An organization is eligible to vote at a specific physical MPI Forum meeting if all of the following are true: - The organization is OOE. - An individual representing this organization registered for that specific physical MPI Forum meeting before the first ballot occured. - The organization had at least one of its representatives physically present during that specific physical MPI Forum meeting.
+- Physical MPI Forum Meeting: An open meeting of the entire MPI Forum and general public in a physical location (vs. a teleconference or other virtual meeting). - Virtual MPI Forum Meeting: An open meeting of the entire MPI Forum and general public on a teleconference (possibly with video). - Exceptional Virtual MPI Forum Meeting: An open meeting of the entire MPI Forum and general public in a virtual location (vs. a physical meeting).
+Further rationale and details are in Section 3.4. - Voting MPI Forum Meeting: Any MPI Forum Meeting where official ballots may be conducted.
+This could include either a physical or exceptional virtual MPI Forum Meeting. - Organization: A business entity that sends one or more representatives to an MPI Forum meeting. - Registration: Individuals register for each voting MPI Forum meeting that they will attend.
+At the time of registration, individuals declare which organization they will represent at that meeting. - Overall Organization Eligibility (OOE): An organization is generally eligible to vote if it has registered for and had one or more representatives present at two out of the last three voting MPI Forum meetings (including the current meeting). - Individual Meeting Organization Voting Eligibility (IMOVE): An organization is eligible to vote at a specific voting MPI Forum meeting if all of the following are true: - The organization is OOE. - An individual representing this organization registered for that specific voting MPI Forum meeting before the first ballot occured. - The organization had at least one of its representatives present during that specific voting MPI Forum meeting.

-Once an organization becomes IMOVE for a specific physical MPI Forum meeting, that organization stays IMOVE for the remainder of that specific physical MPI Forum meeting.
+Once an organization becomes IMOVE for a specific voting MPI Forum meeting, that organization stays IMOVE for the remainder of that specific voting MPI Forum meeting.
 For example, if an organization's only representative leaves the meeting, that organization still remains IMOVE.

-- Meeting Quorum: Quorum is established at a physical MPI Forum meeting when more than 2/3 of OOE organizations have registered for that meeting. - Individual Ballot Quorum: Quorum is established for an individual ballot when more than 3/4 of IMOVE organizations at the meeting cast a vote (vs. abstain).
+• Meeting Quorum: Quorum is established at a voting MPI Forum meeting when more than $^{2}/{3}$ of OOE organizations have registered for that meeting.

+- Individual Ballot Quorum: Quorum is established for an individual ballot when more than $^{3}/{4}$ of IMOVE organizations at the meeting cast a vote (vs. abstain).
 The number of IMOVE organizations is counted at the beginning of each ballot. - Draft Specification: An unofficial version of the MPI Standard to be released roughly annually.
 The Draft Specification contains everything the MPI Forum has voted into the next version of the MPI Standard.
 The subsequent official version of the MPI Standard is not guaranteed to remain backward compatible with any Draft Specifications that preceded it, but is intended to allow implementors and users an opportunity to investigate new features before the next full version of the MPI Standard is available.
 The Draft Specification does not require an additional ratification vote by the MPI Forum (the votes to include a proposal in the MPI Standard are considered sufficient).